FloatTech/ZeroBot-Plugin-Playground/README-en.md

 ## Info

-This repository is a palyground of [ZeroBot-Plugin](https://github.com/FloatTech/ZeroBot-Plugin).
+This repository is a playground of [ZeroBot-Plugin](https://github.com/FloatTech/ZeroBot-Plugin).
 Everybody can upload any ideas and debug them here.
 You can try whatever you want in your own plugin and discuss with other developers freely.

 ## How to enter the organization, What Should I do?